JosephYika/askbal-student-advice-centre/README.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- **Communication style**: Simple, everyday language
+- **Documentation**: Always use README.md for all project documentation and user preferences (never create replit.md)
+- **File management**: Maintain clean project structure with standard conventions

 **Note**: This README.md serves as the single source of truth for project documentation and preferences.
-All project information has been consolidated here from the previous replit.md file.
+All project information and user preferences are documented here following standard industry practices.

 ## System Architecture